CartoDB/CartoDB-SQL-API/doc/copy_queries.md

     -- adds the required triggers and indexes
     SELECT CDB_CartodbfyTable('upload_example');

-Now you are read to upload your file.
+Now you are ready to upload your file.
 Suppose you have a CSV file like this:

     the_geom,name,age
     SRID=4326;POINT(-126 54),North West,89
     SRID=4326;POINT(-96 34),South East,99
     SRID=4326;POINT(-6 -25),Souther Easter,124

-The `COPY` command to upload this file needs to specify the file format (CSV), the fact that there is a header line before the actual data begins, and enumerate the columns that are in the file so they can be matched to the table columns.
+The `COPY` command to upload this file needs to specify the file format (CSV), the fact that there is a header line before the actual data begins, and to enumerate the columns that are in the file so they can be matched to the table columns.

     COPY upload_example (the_geom, name, age)
     FROM STDIN WITH (FORMAT csv, HEADER true)